pbs/redyl/README.md

 # Installation

-1) Find the latest release on https://github.com/pbs/redyl/releases and download the binary for your system (look for `darwin` if you're using a mac, `linux` for a linux machine).
+1) Find the latest release on https://github.com/pbs/redyl/releases and download the binary for your system (look for `darwin` if you're using a mac, `linux` or `windows` otherwise).

 2) Move the binary somewhere in your PATH